Kakun21993/Silica-Miniscape-Cs/README.md

 NoEscape was written in C/C++ but Miniscape is C# so you need atleast .NET 4 or higher to run (!!Use Offline Installer if Windows XP SP3!!)

 I cant explain that much here, Try it out yourself.

+Update 05.07.2026
+If you have defender in your windows you cannot run this program even you already turned off the protection, im investigating this issue soon